 This field allows you to explicitly specify a build configuration to use the data from for the given series.
 This field is mandatory for the first valueType used in a chart if the chart is added at the project level.
 In other cases it is optional.
 However, note that TeamCity chooses the build configuration to take the data from according to the following rules:

 The color of a series to be used in the chart.
-Standard web color formats can be used - "#RRGGBB", color names, etc. For more information see HTML Colors reference and HTML Color Names reference.
+Standard web color formats can be used - "#RRGGBB", color names, and so on.
+For more information see HTML Colors reference and HTML Color Names reference.
 If not specified, an automatic color will be assigned based on the series title.

 Pattern for names of the Value Types (or series) to be shown on the chart.
-The asterisk (*) sign is allowed to filter Value Types (or series) either predefined by TeamCity, like
+The asterisk (

 You can set the custom chart width/height in pixels using the